Zondax/cosmos-sdk/docs/architecture/adr-071-cryptography-v2.md

 ## Introduction

-This ADR describes the redesign and refactoring of the crypto package:
+This ADR outlines the redesign and refactoring of the crypto package.
+The design establishes a clear decoupling via interfaces, extension points, and a much more modular design to allow developers to concentrate on application level aspects while ensuring the adequate handling of sensitive data.

+Special focus has been placed on the following key aspects:

 * modularity
+* extensibility
 * security
-* extensibility
-* usability and maintainability
+* maintainability
 * developer experience

 The proposal determines a clear decoupling via interfaces, additional extension points, and a much more modular design to allow developers to application level aspects while ensuring the secure handling of sensitive data when applying this SDK.

 The enhancements in this proposal not only render the ["Keyring ADR"](https://github.com/cosmos/cosmos-sdk/issues/14940) obsolete, but also encompass its key aspects, replacing it with a more flexible and comprehensive approach.
-Furthermore, the gRPC service proposed in the Keyring ADR can be easily implemented as an specialized implementation of the "CryptoProvider" interface defined later in this ADR.
-This allows for the integration of HashiCorp-like plugins over gRPC, providing a robust and extensible solution for keyring functionality.
+Furthermore, the gRPC service proposed in the Keyring ADR can be easily implemented as a specialized implementation of the "CryptoProvider" interface defined later in this ADR.
+This allows for the integration of HashiCorp-like [go-plugins](https://github.com/hashicorp/go-plugin) over gRPC, providing a robust and extensible solution for keyring functionality.

 Furthermore, the grpc service proposed in the Keyring ADR can be easily followed by creating an implementation of the "CryptoProvider" interface defined in this ADR.
 This allows for the integration of HashiCorp plugins over gRPC, providing a robust and extensible solution for keyring functionality.

 By deprecating the previous ADR and introducing these enhancements, the new ADR offers a more comprehensive and adaptable solution for cryptography and address management within the Cosmos SDK ecosystem.

 ### Glossary